 mentally handicapped (IQ less than 50).
 These numbers may, in fact, be artificially low.
 Tests that rely heavily on verbal instructions, questions, and responses almost certainly put people with autism at a disadvantage, as do tests that penalize the taker for longer response times.

-All people with autism are not "savants".
+Not all people with autism are "savants".

 In fact, very few of them are.
 If